Frost-Codes/SI-Backend-Technical-Challenge/README.md

 # A simple REST API built using Django Rest Framework
 Backend technical challenge by Savannah Informatics

-This API allows management of  customers and their orders, provides authentication via OpenID Connect, and supports SMS alerts through Africa's Talking SMS gateway.
+This API allows management of  customers and their orders, provides authentication via OpenID Connect and supports SMS alerts through Africa's Talking SMS gateway.
 The API is live at https://si-backend-technical-challenge.vercel.app

 ![Screenshot 2024-09-19 222011](https://github.com/user-attachments/assets/29f32919-1464-4e26-ba73-1a5ff03e2c79)